MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-62-Supportive-Services-Veteran-Families-Program/section-62.36.md

 (iii) Any conditions or restrictions on the receipt of supportive services by the participant.

-(2) The grantee must provide each participant with a satisfaction survey which can be submitted by the participant directly to VA, within 45 to 60 days of the participant's entry into the grantee's program and again within 30 days of such participant's pending exit from the grantee's program.
+(2) The grantee must provide each participant with a satisfaction survey, which the participant can submit directly to VA, within 30 days of such participant's pending exit from the grantee's program.

 (d) *Assessment of funds.* Grantees must regularly assess how supportive services grant funds can be used in conjunction with other available funds and services to assist participants.